squirehealth/speech-to-fhir-demo/README.md

 If you want to test the recording feature without speaking every time, you can use a virtual audio input to play a test audio file as your microphone input.
 This is useful for demoing or automating tests.

-### macOS: Blackhole + GarageBand
+### macOS: Blackhole

-1. **Install [Blackhole](https://existential.audio/blackhole/)** (free virtual audio driver).
-2. **Install GarageBand** from the Mac App Store (or use any DAW that can route audio output to Blackhole).
-3. Set up Blackhole as an aggregate device in Audio MIDI Setup, and select it as your system input.
-4. Open GarageBand, import the test audio file (`assets/test_audio.wav`), and set the output device to Blackhole.
-5. Start playback in GarageBand.
-Your browser/app will receive the audio as if it was coming from your microphone.
+For macOS, use [Blackhole](https://existential.audio/blackhole/) as a virtual audio driver.
+Play the test audio file (`assets/test_audio.wav`) through GarageBand or any DAW (Digital Audio Workstation) or audio player that can route output to Blackhole, and set Blackhole as your system input.
+This will let you simulate microphone input for testing.

-### Windows: VoiceMeeter + Audacity (or alternative DAW)
+### Windows: VoiceMeeter

-1. **Install [VoiceMeeter](https://vb-audio.com/Voicemeeter/)** (virtual audio mixer).
-2. **Install [Audacity](https://www.audacityteam.org/)** (free audio editor) or use any DAW that can route audio output to VoiceMeeter.
-3. Set VoiceMeeter Input as your default recording device in Windows Sound settings.
-4. Open Audacity, import the test audio file (`assets/test_audio.wav`), and set the output device to VoiceMeeter.
-5. Play the audio in Audacity.
-Your browser/app will receive the audio as microphone input.

-> **Note:** You can use any DAW or audio player that allows you to select the output device.
-Alternatives to GarageBand on Windows include FL Studio, Reaper, or even the built-in Windows Media Player (with proper routing).
+On Windows, use [VoiceMeeter](https://vb-audio.com/Voicemeeter/) to create a virtual audio input.
+Play the test audio file (`assets/test_audio.wav`) through any DAW or audio player that can route output to VoiceMeeter, and set VoiceMeeter as your system microphone.
+This will let you test the recording feature without speaking.

 ### Test Audio File